sudo-dax/Agile/README.md

 ### How Does Agile Planning Work?
 ![Break it down](./docs/planning.png)

-    • The master story list is your project to-do list ◦ Contains all the high-level features (user stories) ◦ Forms basis of your project plan
+- The master story list is your project to-do list
+    - Contains all the high-level features (user stories)
+    - Forms basis of your project plan
-        ◦ Add estimates for each chunk / user story
+    - Add estimates for each chunk / user story

-    • The Iteration
+- The Iteration
-        ◦ a one- to two-week period where you take your customers’ most important stories and transform them into running, tested software.
+    - a one- to two-week period where you take your customers’ most important stories and transform them into running, tested software.
-        ◦ Team members will know how much they can take on by measuring the team velocity (how much you can get done per iteration).
+    - Team members will know how much they can take on by measuring the team velocity (how much you can get done per iteration).
-        ◦
+    - When you and your team are faced with too much to do, you do the only thing you can—you do less.
+Being **flexible on scope** is how you’ll keep your plan balanced and your commitments real.